ibrathesheriff/sheriffs-jailhouse/README.md

 - [ ] Add disqus comment section for posts and notes
 - [ ] Add effect when the site is set mute
 - [ ] Add the option to display images for New Year's Bingo Card items - see /static/open/2025/isuzu-19060-wasp.jpg
+- [ ] Pin post showing how to use te site
+- [ ] Add styling for YouTube embeds